The school was established in September 2021 by a highly qualified and experienced team.

 The school’s team has long-term experience in admitting independent day pupils since September 2006, originally as a response to individual parents of locally excluded or vulnerable students who were unable to manage in mainstream schools, mixed schools or boy-dominated Pupil Referral Units or Special Schools.

 Day pupils usually have an Education Health and Care Plan for SEMH, or ASD.
-The school staff have received in house training in ASD by The National Autistic Society.

 The school has the capacity to deliver an outstanding curriculum and Special Educational Needs provision.